 Neil Agarwal is Mellon Visiting Assistant Professor of Racial Capitalism.
 He received his Ph.D. in anthropology from the Graduate Center of the City University of New York, where he was a dissertation writing fellow at the Center for Place, Culture, and Politics.
-His book project, entitled Yellowing the Logarithm: How Money Solved the Problem of Freedom, considers monetary value and racial difference in early modern America from a historically and geographically materialist perspective.
+His book project, entitled Yellowing the Logarithm: Money, Value, and the Political Economy of Racial Capitalism, considers monetary value and racial difference in early America from a historically and geographically materialist perspective.

 States of Trauma: Gender and Violence in South Asia

 One Hundred Apocalypses and Other Apocalypses

 Environmental Practice and Early American Literature (Cambridge Studies in American Literature and Culture)